Protests against the second Trump administration: International

 Shortly after the 2024 U.S. presidential election, Just Stop Oil protesters sprayed orange paint on the American Embassy in London.

 On December 24, 2024, a protest was held at the U.S. Embassy in Panama City over Trump's threat to take back the Panama Canal.
 Protesters also referred to him as a "public enemy" of Panama.

 On the day of Trump's inauguration, protests were held in London, Brussels, Mexico City, Tijuana, Panama City, and Manila.

 In response to the 2025 United States trade war with Canada and Mexico, Canadian sports fans have been booing "The Star-Spangled Banner" whenever it plays at National Hockey League or National Basketball Association games or sporting events featuring the United States.

 On February 15, the Tell Trump to Toque Off movement gathered in front of the U.S. embassy in Ottawa and U.S. consulates across Canada in solidarity with Americans and to oppose Trump's tariffs and 51st state comments.
 Also on this day, the 'Canada First' rally was held to condemn Trump's 51st state comments.

 The United Kingdom has had multiple protests against Tesla Inc. which is owned by Elon Musk, including the damaging of a promotional Tesla Optimus robot by Just Stop Oil activists.
 A notable celebrity supporting the protests is Alex Winter.

-On 15 September 2025, a week prior to the 2025 state visit by Donald Trump to the United Kingdom, members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and sex offender Jeffrey Epstein, whose relationship had been the source of major controversy earlier in the year, on the lawns of Windsor Castle.
-Four people were arrested on 16 September after further images of Trump and Epstein were projected onto the external walls of the castle.
-On 17 September, journalists were detained for questioning after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.
+On September 15, 2025, a week prior to the 2025 state visit by Donald Trump to the United Kingdom, members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and sex offender Jeffrey Epstein, whose relationship had been the source of major controversy earlier in the year, on the lawns of Windsor Castle.
+Four people were arrested on September 16 after further images of Trump and Epstein were projected onto the external walls of the castle.
+On September 17, journalists were detained for questioning after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.

-The October 18th No Kings Protests was participated in internationally, in locations such as London, Madrid and Barcelona.
+The October 18 No Kings Protests was participated in internationally, in locations such as London, Madrid and Barcelona.

+In January 2026, after the news of the capture of Venezuelan President Nicolas Maduro by U.S. troops was announced, protesters around the world protested and condemned the U.S. aggression.
+In Paris, the American flag was also burned by protesters.

+The Hands Off Greenland protests took place in many parts of Denmark and Greenland on January 17th 2026.

+On September 12, 2026, thousands of demonstrators gathered in Dublin, Ireland, against Donald Trump's visit to the country and protest against his role in the wars in Iran and Gaza.